JakovTomasic/no-headache.nix/README.md

 You may modify and/or copy this file as needed.

+As shown in `python-shared-venv` python example, you can have venv in the persistent shared directory.
+That's useful when rebuilding VMs and resetting all VM storage as venv setup and package installation can take a long time.
+This is a recommended approach if you expect VM config changes and reseting it's storage, especially in developing configs.nix.

 ### Usage

 To include FHS environment in the VM follow these steps (in 'python' example, see 'python-fhs-env'):